FelixRiddle/good-roots-pug-view/docs/Todo/Routes/User/Property/Images.md

     - [ ] '/images/get_image' to get image/s
     - [ ] '/images/delete_image' to delete an image or multiple images
+    - [ ] '/images/set_image' to set the images(replace previous and delete previous that are no more)

 - [ ] Frontend API to communicate with this tiny images app
     - [ ] Reads configuration and works fine